FAQ for Student Affairs and Pro Bono Programs

 When is the deadline for waiving coverage?

-Please speak to the Dean of Students, Sheryl Harrison-Mercer for the deadline for waiving coverage as the dates change annually.
+Please speak to the Associate Dean of Student Affairs and Pro Bono Programs, Sheryl Harrison-Mercer for the deadline for waiving coverage as the dates change annually.

 How am I billed for the premium?

 The premium will appear on the tuition bill unless the student shows proof of other insurance coverage and waives coverage by the specified deadline.

 When can I add a spouse or dependent child to my plan?

 An eligible student may enroll for coverage for his or her dependent within 31 days of marriage, birth or adoption by providing the appropriate documentations.

 I have a pre-existing condition.
 How will this impact my insurability or my premium?

 Pre-existing conditions will not impact your insurability or premium, but can affect how benefits are paid under the plan.
 Please read carefully the Pre-Existing Condition limitation that can be found on page 3 of the plan brochure.